ykim18mica/mica-gd220/lectures/w7-assignments.md

   - [Learn Layout](http://learnlayout.com/) - page 1 to 8. multiple languages available.

 ## Project: Interactive Type Poster design
+- First, research on the filmmaker/films and develop visual concepts.
+You should be able to explain your concept next week when you present your idea.
+- Find visual references and bring them back (images, websites, prints, etc.)
-- Create a mockup for your poster using the template file: download [PSD](../files/web-poster-mockup-template.psd), [AI](../files/web-poster-mockup-template.ai)
+- Create two different mockups(ideas) for your poster using the template file: download [PSD](../files/web-poster-mockup-template.psd), [AI](../files/web-poster-mockup-template.ai).
-- Although you will only present the mockup design next week, do follow other steps such as researching, mood boards, sketching, etc.
-- You can make the design as long as you want.
-Just extend the size.
+- You can go as tall as you need but keep the width 1200px.
-- Remember that the final webpage will be interactive.
-Although we cannot show any movements on PSD/AI, you should develop ideas for animation and interaction.
+- Remember that the final webpage will have movements and interactions.
+If necessary, design multiple mockups to show different states.
-- Post the mockup file (PNG file) on Google Drive.
+- Post the mockup file (PNG) on Google Drive.